Ohio Supreme Court Issues Opinion in Blackstone v. Moore – The First Cornerstone in the DMA v. MTA Supremacy Debate

 The DMA v.
 MTA debate was not raised as a proposition of law in Blackstone.
 In the near term, we expect continued claims seeking extinguishment of severed oil and gas interests under the MTA.
 But it’s only a matter of time before this issue is squarely before the Court.
 Blackstone gives us clues as to how we should be thinking about the outcome.

-For more information about Blackstone, or for a copy of the slip-opinion, and additional insights as to how the DMA, MTA, and other regimes impact your interests in the Utica, contact the Oil and Gas Group at Dickie, McCamey & Chilcote, P.C.
+For more information about Blackstone, or for a copy of the slip-opinion, and additional insights as to how the DMA, MTA, and other regimes impact your interests in the Utica, contact the Energy Group at Dickie, McCamey & Chilcote, P.C.

 John R. Seeds